Loading...

 Andeep said, "But we can also talk about the language and the structural techniques that a writer uses."
 So we might want to make reference to sentence structures or punctuation, which are all structural techniques.

-Well done if you says anything similar to Lucas and Andeep in your discussions.
+Well done if you said anything similar to Lucas and Andeep in your discussions.

 Okay, so we're gonna focus now on using quotations as evidence.

-If we want to prove we were innocent, we wouldn't just use anything as evidence.
+If we want to prove we were innocent, maybe we'd been accused of doing something, if we want to prove we were innocent, we wouldn't just use anything as evidence.

 We'd want to make sure the evidence that we were selecting did a really good job of proving our innocence.